VenkataraoKakarla/Students-and-Mobile-Phones---An-Analysis/README.md

  3. What are the factors that influence the selection of a handset.
  4. What for students are using mobile phones.

+### Note: There are other objectoves and analysis around them, but all of it is not uploaded here

 # Statistical Techniques And Packages

 To analyze our data, we have used some statistical tools which can analyze our data as much